 As the theoretical models of the generative tradition [including formal semantics], based as they are on the notion of a grammar as an system of explicit rules, failed to deliver in applications such as machine translation, question-answer systems, and the like, people started to use other constructions of central concept such as 'language', 'meaning', and so on.
 Often these new constructions were based on stochastic properties and patterns derived from large corpora of actual text (and, later, speech).
-These constructions were based on other, often less far-reaching idealizations, i.e., they stayed closer to the original phenomenon and hence were more amenable to empirical testing.8 criticize them for failure on these grounds.
+These constructions were based on other, often less far-reaching idealizations, i.e., they stayed closer to the original phenomenon and hence were more amenable to empirical testing.

+One might object (against the critics) that formal semantics perhaps does not have any such engineering oriented aspirations, and it is therefore unfair to criticize them for failure on these grounds.
 But the fact that formal semantics does have these engineering oriented aspirations is quite clear even from their own descriptions of their work.
 One semanticist notes that the engineering aspiration is always (to some degree) in the back of his mind when he is doing research in formal semantics: